lcroghan/Git-Markdown-Exercise/README.md

 This will bring you to a page that will allow you to compare across changes.
 Since you wish to submit changes on a different fork, then click on the hyperlinked phrase **compare across forks**.

-Then change the head fork to your own copy of the repository
+Then change the head fork to your own copy of the repository.
+Note that as of Feb.
+2021, the primary branch of this repository is called `main` and not `master`.
+So your pull request will be slightly different than what's shown in the screenshots below.

 ![](images/screen-shot-pull-req.png)